 In addition to the technical references available from Dechra Veterinary Products, we also offer a VETORYL Capsules Monitoring Form for use in the hospital.
 This form is intended to be filled out by the client and offers your staff a checklist of information necessary to know from the client before they drop their dog off for an ACTH Stimulation Test.

 As with all drugs, side effects may occur.
-In field studies and post-approval experience, the most common side effects reported were: anorexia, lethargy/depression, vomiting, diarrhea, elevated liver enzymes, elevated potassium with or without elevated sodium, elevated BUN, decreased Na/K ratio, hypoadrenocorticism, weakness, elevated creatinine, shaking, and renal insufficiency.
+In field studies and post-approval experience, the most common side effects reported were: anorexia, lethargy/depression, vomiting, diarrhea, elevated liver enzymes, elevated potassium with or without decreased sodium, elevated BUN, decreased Na/K ratio, hypoadrenocorticism, weakness, elevated creatinine, shaking, and renal insufficiency.
 In some cases, death has been reported as an outcome of these adverse events.
 VETORYL Capsules are not for use in dogs with primary hepatic or renal disease, or in pregnant dogs.
 Refer to the prescribing information for complete details.